-The scheme is a resubmission of a previously application for the same land (Ref: WD/2013/2410/MEA).
-The previous application was refused by Wealden District Council in February 2014 but challenged at appeal.
-The government’s independent Planning Inspector took the view that the development should be allowed subject to a series of planning conditions.
+The scheme is a re-submission of a previous application for the same land (see below).
+The previous application was refused by Wealden District Council in February 2014, but has been subject of a long running legal battle.

 Original article (Feb 2017): Can Steel Cross residents breathe a sigh of relief?

 In the latest phase in a protracted legal battle, Knight Developments and the Secretary of State took the matter to the Court of Appeal last year.
 Now two Judges have dismissed their appeal.

 Wealden District Council has welcomed the ruling.
 Councillor Ann Newton, Cabinet member for Planning and Development at Wealden District Council, said:

 A year ago, we were successful at the High Court in overturning a Planning Inspector’s decision which went against the Council, and would have allowed a development which, without suitable mitigation, would have damaged Ashdown Forest.

 We have been called upon again to protect the Wealden countryside, this time in the Court of Appeal.

 The Court of Appeal dismissed two appeals calling for the Planning Inspector’s decision to stand, and refused permission to appeal to The Supreme Court.It is important for Crowborough and the people of the District that their elected representatives continue to guide development within the District through the accepted planning processes.